Motasem-Diab/Ticketing-App-MicroS/README.md

 ###############################     -9-     ###############################

-- Mostly we will user JWT inside Cookie to solve the issue of server side rendering in react then the React will talk to other services
+- Mostly we will user JWT inside Cookie to solve the issue of server side rendering in react then the React will talk to other services.
+- we will use (cookie-session) library